grafana/k6-docs/src/data/markdown/docs/01 guides/03 Test authoring/02 Recording a session/01 Browser recorder.md

 The browser recorder allows you to generate the bulk of your test scripts simply by browsing like a user would on your site or web app.
 The script created gives you a foundation which you can further edit, as required.

 The recorder will capture everything – every single HTTP(s) request being loaded into the browser as you click – including ads, images, documents, etc., so you get a far more accurate read of what’s going on.
-Just press “record”, start browsing and when complete, the script will automatically upload to your k6 Cloud account.
+Just press “record”, start browsing and when complete, the script will automatically get saved to your k6 Cloud account.

 ## Instructions